garris/BackstopJS/README.md

 By default, BackstopJS places `backstop.json` in the root of your project.
 And also by default, BackstopJS looks for this file when invoked.

+Pass a `--config=<configFilePathStr>` argument to test using a different config file.

+**Tip** To use a js-module as a config file, just explicitly specify your config filepath and point to a `.js` file. _Just be sure to export your config object as a node module._

 #### Required config properties

 As a new user setting up tests for your project, you will be primarily concerned with these properties...